 Is there an antiviral treatment for COVID-19?

-However, drugs previously developed to treat other viral infections are being tested to see if they might also be effective against the virus that causes COVID-19.
+Other antiviral drugs are also being tested to see if they might be effective against the virus that causes COVID-19.

 Why is it so difficult to develop treatments for viral illnesses?